hawzie197/flask-angular-skeleton/README.md

 One terminal will run the server side. (to run server side: python manage.py runserver) The second terminal will run the client side. (ng build --dev --watch)

+During production this will not be necessary.
+Only running the flask server will be needed.

 ============
 Requirements
 ============